pdgessler/me190-s16/_posts/2016-03-08-matlab-installation.md

 ---

 A few notes about installing MATLAB on your MSOE laptops.
-You can follow the instructions at MSOE Community's [How To Install MATLAB][1] webpage.
+You can follow the instructions at MSOE Community's [How To Install MATLAB](https://community.msoe.edu/docs/DOC-5654 "How To Install MATLAB | MSOE Community") webpage.

 There are currently two versions of MATLAB on the MSOE application server.
 Please install the newest one available.